shxn0/TaskList/README.md

 ```

 #### Uninstall standard equipment ruby
+`If path has been displayed, Ruby has already been installed.`
 ```
+which ruby
-which ruby (If path has been displayed, Ruby has already been installed.) sudo port uninstall ruby
+sudo port uninstall ruby
 ```